Ethical fashion – reconsider your wardrobe

 There are so many more companies I could have listed, but I hope I’ve managed to provide you with at least a few ideas to get you started.
 Now you can to use your new-found purchasing power to make positive decisions that will significantly impact the world we live in.

 For even more ideas for places to shop visit the ethicalconsumer.org.
-I stumbled across this just as I was trying to close of this blog!
+I stumbled across this just as I was trying to close off this blog!
 It would’ve made my research a lot easier!
 They not only cover clothing, but also food, beauty products, technology, energy, travel, household, money and more.
 You subscribe to get company reviews and ratings, campaigns and gain access to the forum.
-If you are already part of it do let me know if it’s worth being a member as I am looking to join myself.
+If you are already part of it do let me know if it’s worth being a member as I am now looking to join myself.

 On a final note, it is not always easy when you head out to the shops to know if you are making a good purchase or not.
-Don’t Fret!
+Don’t fret!
 The lovely Wendy at Moral Fibres has written a blog to help you shop as ethically as possible by putting together four simple questions to ask yourself before purchasing each item to help make the best choices.

 Good luck on your sustainable and ethical journey on #theroadtowild!